-This Whole30 Copycat Chipotle Vinaigrette is the perfect way to get all of the amazing flavor and tang of the original dressing, but with Whole30 and paleo-approved ingredients.
-The dressing is made with dried chipotle chiles and is sweetened with dates instead of honey.
+Whole30 Copycat Chipotle Vinaigrette is the perfect way to make the Chipotle honey vinaigrette at home, but with healthier ingredients.
+This copycat chipotle dressing is made with dried chipotle chiles and is sweetened with dates instead of honey.

 Can we all be honest with each other for a second?
 If you are ordering the salad at Chipotle, you are ordering it for the dressing.
 This Whole30 copycat Chipotle vinaigrette tastes SO much like the original that it cures all of my Chipotle cravings.

 Making this dressing at home is a HUGE win for both my wallet and my Whole30 life.
 There are now Whole30 approved chipotle bowls, but the dressing doesn’t fit into the approved items.

 What ingredients are in the Chipotle Honey Vinaigrette?